VR-FuseNet: A Fusion of Heterogeneous Fundus Data and Explainable Deep Network for Diabetic Retinopathy Classification: Approaches to Research

 SMOTE can also be applied to image datasets particularly in medical imaging tasks.
 Since images are high dimensional data, applying SMOTE directly on raw pixel values can distort meaningful medical patterns.
 Instead, the process involves first converting images to feature vectors using a deep learning based embedding model.
 These feature vectors represent the underlying structure and characteristics of the images so we can apply SMOTE in a more meaningful way.
 After extracting these features, SMOTE identifies k-nearest neighbors of each minority class image and generates synthetic feature vectors through interpolation.
 Then reshape the synthetic feature vectors back to image to use for training.
 By ensuring the synthetic samples have clinically relevant features, this technique helps improve classification accuracy while minimizing the effect of class imbalance in the dataset \cite{joloudari2023effective, dablain2022deepsmote}.

 This \Cref{SMOTE} is applied to image datasets by first converting images into feature vectors that represent the patterns and feature distributions of the images.
 Since direct pixel level interpolation can distort images, SMOTE operates in feature space where each image is represented as a high dimensional numerical vector.
 After finding k-nearest neighbors for each minority class image, a random neighbor is selected and a new synthetic feature vector is generated by interpolating between the original vector and its neighbor with a random gap value $\lambda$.
 The synthetic feature vector is then reshaped back into image to make sure the newly generated images preserve the meaningful medical features like microaneurysms, hemorrhages and exudates.
 Finally, the synthetic images are added to the original dataset to improve class balance, reduce bias and enhance the model’s ability to classify diabetic retinopathy cases \cite{belharar2024}.
 Following this process, SMOTE has been applied across the entire five datasets.
-In every dataset, the oversampling process is conducted by computing the mean value among the five stages, ensuring representative distribution of DR stages while mitigating the risks of class bias. \Cref{SMOTE_distribution} and \Cref{Figure SMOTE} illustrate the distribution of different stages across various datasets following the application of SMOTE.
+In every dataset, the oversampling process is conducted by computing the mean value among the five stages, ensuring representative distribution of DR stages while mitigating the risks of class bias. \Cref{SMOTE_distribution} and \Cref{Figure SMOTE} illustrate the distribution of different stages across various datasets following the application of SMOTE, with a logarithmic scale applied to improve the clarity of class imbalance visualization.